OpenCDSS/cdss-app-statedmi-doc-dev/README.md

 ## StateDMI Software Overview ##

-The StateDMI software is a Java application that automates time series processing:
+The StateDMI software is a Java application that automates data processing, primarily for CDSS StateCU and StateMod models:

 1. Command-based workflow language.
 2. General commands including file manipulation and support for processor properties to allow dynamic scripting.
 3. Data processing commands for:
-	1. Reading time series from files, databases, and web services
+	1. Reading data from files, databases, and web services
 	2. Creating data objects associated with CDSS StateCU and StateMod models
 	3. Setting data
 	4. Filling data
 	5. Manipulating data (aggregating, translating into modeling concepts, etc.)
 	6. Writing data to files for StateCU and StateMod models
 	7. Checking data
-4. Built-in test framework, which is used to run functional tests, suitable for software developers and also non-programmers who want to validate processing workflows.
+4. Built-in testing framework, which is used to run functional tests, suitable for software developers and also non-programmers who want to validate processing workflows.
 5. Multiple run modes including batch and user interface.